moodlebox/moodlebox.net/en/_kb: knowledge base/what-is-the-moodlebox.md

 published: true
 post_date: 2017-04-21 11:42:15
 ---
-The MoodleBox is small footprint ubiquitous device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
+The MoodleBox is a small footprint ubiquitous device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
 It provides a complete <a href="https://moodle.org/" target="_blank" rel="noopener noreferrer">Moodle</a> learning management system platform, enabling to supply online learning activities and sharing files with your users.

 When connected to the Internet via a wired network (Ethernet), the MoodleBox also provides Internet access to devices connected to it via Wi-Fi.